geosolutions-it/MapStore2/docs/developer-guide/developing.md

 #### Embedded tomcat

-MapStore is configured to use a tomcat maven plugin-in to build and run mapstore locally.
+MapStore is configured to use a maven plugin-in to build and run mapstore locally in tomcat.
 To use it you have to:

-* make sure to run at least once `mvn install` **in the root** directory, to make `mapstore-product` artifact available.
-* npm run backend:dev
+* `npm run be:start`

 Now you are good to go, and you can start the frontend